Accelerated Formation of Ultra-Massive Galaxies in the First Billion Years

 In Extended data Fig.~\ref{Extended_color_mag}, we present a comparison between the color and magnitude of our sample and the model-predicted SED of galaxies.
 The redshift evolution track of galaxies across the color-magnitude diagram is computed using BC03\cite{Bruzual2003} stellar population synthesis model with constant star formation history starting at $z=10$.
 The SEDs are further reddened using a Calzetti dust extinction law with E(B-V) at 0.2, 0.4, 0.6, and 0.8 to simulate the color and magnitude evolution of dusty star-forming galaxies.
 The evolution tracks of galaxies with a total stellar mass of $10^{10} M_\odot$ and $10^{11} M_\odot$ are presented.

-While the optically faint selection criteria are defined to target dust-obscured sources, galaxies can also exhibit red F182M $-$ F444W colors due to emission line contamination in the F444W filter.
+While the optically dark/faint selection criteria are defined to target dust-obscured sources, galaxies can also exhibit red F182M $-$ F444W colors due to emission line contamination in the F444W filter.
 Thanks to the FRESCO emission line measurements, we can now correct this and check which sources only appear red due to line emission.
 Therefore, we subtract the measured line fluxes from the broad-band photometry to derive pure continuum flux measurements (F444W$^c$).
 This shows that a small number ($\sim$10 sources) at the faint end only satisfies our selection criteria due to line boosting (see Fig.~\ref{Extended_color_mag}).
 The brighter galaxies discussed in the main text, however, are only a little affected by this.

 The emission-line corrected colors further ensure a fair comparison between our sample with the evolution tracks.
-This clearly reveals that our JWST imaging+spectroscopic selection could (1) select optically dark/faint galaxies with high purity and without contamination of passive galaxies, and (2) extend the selection of dusty galaxies to lower $M_{\star}$, lower amount of (but still significant) dust reddening and higher $z_{\rm spec}$.
+This clearly reveals that our JWST imaging+spectroscopic selection could (1) select DSFGs with high purity and without contamination of passive galaxies, and (2) extend the selection of dusty galaxies to lower $M_{\star}$, lower amount of (but still significant) dust reddening and higher $z_{\rm spec}$.